brjdenis/pyqaserver/README.md

 pip install pyqaserver
 ~~~

+The current version of pyqaserver will only work with matplotlib version 3.3.1.
+So make sure you install exactly this version.

-After that you can run it with this:
+After that you can run pyqaserver with this:

 ~~~
 pyqaserver IP_ADDRESS:PORT PATH_TO_DATABASE_FOLDER